isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/From Government Hill to Fort Canning Hill.md

 **The Battlebox**

-Get a glimpse of what went on in the the Battlebox at Fort Canning Hill and how it functioned as a self-sufficient military headquarters during the war.
+One of the most iconic buildings on Fort Canning Hill is the underground bunker of the Malaya Command.
+Known as The Battlebox today, the bunker is where Get a glimpse of what went on in the the Battlebox at Fort Canning Hill and how it functioned as a self-sufficient military headquarters during the war.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/28A6AFsy_8U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>